mihailthebuilder/virtual-coffees/README.md

 # Discord Virtual Coffees

 CLI tool written in Go that bulk creates/deletes voice channels on a Discord server.
+Each voice channel can have 2 users max, so it operates like a virtual coffee table.
 Very bare bones and tailored to my use case.

 To create 5 voice channels: